 This program primarily supports the following WEDC Strategic Pillar and Focus Area:

 Community and Economic Opportunity: Minority Business Development

+The program is designed to support minority, women and veteran business development through direct assistance to nonprofit organizations and businesses in Wisconsin.
 The funding is intended to promote investment and job retention and creation in minority communities and underserved markets by increasing access to capital and business development and training opportunities.

 Ethnic Minority Emergency Grant